mrilikecoding/StreamPoseML/README.md

 Additionally, StreamPoseML aims to provide flexibility with respect to coding and classification schemes.
 There are ready-baked video annotation + classification solutions out there, however they can be costly and not suited for every task.
 For a Python dev or data scientist, StreamPoseML provides convenient abstractions for working with video data in a way that can mesh with your own workflow, on your own hardware, for free, and provides a starting point for creating your own portable, browser-based real-time classification / actuation system.

+## Project Structure

+The StreamPoseML repository is organized into several key components:

+### Core Components

+- **stream_pose_ml/**: The main Python package containing all pose extraction, feature engineering, and machine learning tools
+  - This package is published to PyPI and can be used independently in your Python projects
+  - Contains utilities for video processing, keypoint extraction, dataset creation, and model training

+- **api/**: Flask-based backend API for serving trained models
+  - Provides endpoints for real-time video processing and classification
+  - Runs in a Docker container with Python 3.11

+- **web_ui/**: React frontend application for capturing video and visualizing results
+  - Includes components for webcam capture, model selection, and visualization
+  - Communicates with the API for real-time processing

+- **mlflow/**: MLflow model server for standardized model serving
+  - Provides a consistent interface for deploying trained models

+### Packaging Structure

+The repository follows standard Python packaging conventions:

+- **pyproject.toml**: Main package configuration file in the root directory
+- **setup.py**: Minimal compatibility script for older Python packaging tools
+- **.github/workflows/**: CI/CD workflows for automated testing and PyPI publishing

+This structure allows for easy installation of the StreamPoseML package while maintaining the web application components separately.
+When changes are made to the package and merged to main, automated tests run and new versions are published to PyPI.

 ## Toolkit usage

 The two main parts of StreamPoseML are the sample web application and the Python module.
 The web application is intended to run within a Docker environment.
 Comprising a basic React front-end and a Flask back-end, it can be pulled from Dockerhub to run as-is or can be modified to suit your needs.